PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/pandas/86/answer_error_issue_3.md

             )
         else:
             indexed = data._constructor_sliced(data[values].values, index=index)

-    # Fix: Check if columns is not provided
-    if not columns:
-        raise ValueError("pivot() missing required argument: 'columns'")

     return indexed.unstack(columns)
 ```

-This fix ensures that a `ValueError` is raised with the correct error message when `columns` is not provided.
+With this fixed code, when `columns` is `None`, a `TypeError` will be raised with the message "columns is a required argument", instead of a `KeyError`.